80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a low vibrating sound made by a contented cat.

-Example sentence– Her cat started purring in my lap.
+Example in a sentence– Her cat started purring in my lap.

 55. Roar